 How Much Ice Do I Need Each Day?

-When asking, “How much ice do I need?” it’s better to estimate more ice than you need, than to end up running out of ice.
+When choosing the best commercial ice machine for your business, it’s better to estimate more ice than you need, than to end up running out of ice.

 While there isn’t a precise calculation to find the exact amount of ice you will use, having just a few pieces of information will get you a close estimation.
 There are a few rules of thumb for estimating ice – for instance, a full-service restaurant uses around 1.5 pounds of ice in customer beverages, and a hospital uses approximately 10 pounds per patient per day.